uk-national-parking-platform/uk-national-parking-platform.github.io/index.md

 * Negotiate rates and access with Operators for their Customers
 * Reserve spaces in Operator’s facilities
 * Develop value added services (e.g. guidance to space, frictionless parking) based on standard, available information.

+## Mission
+The project's mission was to implement a working prototype system allowing to explore the above using real actors and their data.
+The solution was supposed to be based on a standard specification issued by the **Alliance for Parking Data Standards (APDS)**.
+Details on the standard and the _Alliance_ can be found here: [APDS](https://www.allianceforparkingdatastandards.org).

 ## Resources
 This site provides deeper insight into the details of the NPP pilot project.